1111MdTanvirAhmed1111/Pothoczuto-News-Media/README.md

    ```

 ### Roles
-- **Writer**: Can create, edit, and delete their own posts
+- **Writer** ✍️: Can create, edit, and delete their own posts
-- **Admin**: Has full access to manage all posts and comments
+- **Admin** 👑: Has full access to manage all posts and comments
-- **User**: Can comment and manage their own comments
+- **User** 👤: Can comment and manage their own comments

-## Error Handling
+## ⚠️ Error Handling

 The API uses standard HTTP status codes:

-- 200: Success
+- 200: Success ✅
-- 201: Created
+- 201: Created 🆕
-- 400: Bad Request
+- 400: Bad Request ❌
-- 401: Unauthorized
+- 401: Unauthorized 🚫
-- 403: Forbidden
+- 403: Forbidden 🔒
-- 404: Not Found
+- 404: Not Found 🔍
-- 500: Internal Server Error
+- 500: Internal Server Error 💥

 Error responses include a message describing the error:
 ```json